telerik/blazor-docs/knowledge-base/textarea-indicate-when-maxlength-is-reached.md

 * Display this message if the length of the TextArea value equals the specified `MaxLength` value.
 * Add the desired CSS rules or classes to style the message as needed.

-To let the user know how many characters they have left to type, render the TextArea value length and the `MaxLength` value - this will serve as a character counter.
+To inform the user about the remaining characters, render the TextArea value length and the `MaxLength` value—this will serve as a character counter.

 >caption Show a character counter and a message when max is reached